ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 Asks if we want to start getting lyrics for that playlist.

-### 🌟 Reports
+### 🌟 Karaoke-related Reports

 If you would like to check your overall lyric/karaoke progress as a percentage of your whole music collection, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat) from the root folder of your music collection.
 It generates a log file (```lyric-subtitle-compliance.log```) that allows you to track your progress over time.

-: If you would like to check how many karaoke approvals you did on a certain day, just for that sense of accomplishment, run [report-lyric-approval-progress.bat](../BAT-and-UTIL-files-1/report-lyric-approval-progress.bat), which will tell you how many lyric[less] approvals you did on a specific calendar day.
+If you would like to check how many transcriptions were initiated on a certain day, run [how-many-AI-transcriptions-have-run-today.bat](../BAT-and-UTIL-files-1/how-many-AI-transcriptions-have-run-today.bat)

 </details>